How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 IBS is NOT a diagnosis of exclusion.
 Your doctor will still check for red flags to make sure nothing important is missed.
 Thank goodness.

-...Imagine if the doctor rodded that off - so many people would be cruising around with an undiagnosed condition that only gets picked up when it’s too late.
+...Imagine if the doctor rodded that off - so many people would be cruising around with an undiagnosed condition that may only get picked up when it’s too late.

 That’s exactly why checking for red flags upfront matters.